Spyro the Dragon: Concept

 Mark Cerny, an executive at Universal Interactive Studios and the game's producer, advised that the team create a game with more mass market appeal, as the demographics of the PlayStation were decreasing and its selection of children's titles were greatly outnumbered by the Nintendo 64's.
 The game would eventually take a more whimsical, light-hearted direction.

 According to programmer Peter Hastings, the dragon character was originally going to be named "Pete", but due to copyright concerns over similarities to the Disney film Pete's Dragon, the name was scrapped.
 After considering the name "Pyro," which was ultimately considered "too mature", they finally settled on "Spyro".
-Stitt's production documents also listed support characters for Pete that were not retained, such as a friendly gnorc named Gruph, a sheep named Shank, a centaur love interest named Amber, and Snorch- Pete's father and king of the dragons.
+Stitt's production documents also listed support characters for Pete that were not retained, such as a friendly gnorc named Gruph, a sheep named Shank, a centaur love interest named Amber, and Snorch, Pete's father and king of the dragons.

 In-game dialogue was written by Peter Kleiner, and Spyro's character was designed by Charles Zembillas, who had previously done design work on Crash Bandicoot.
 Spyro was originally going to be green, but the developers worried he would blend in with grass, so they eventually changed him to purple.
-During development of Spyro, Insomniac had a very close relationship with Crash Bandicoot creator and fellow PlayStation developer Naughty Dog, who had their office located directly across the hall from theirs.
+During development of Spyro, Insomniac had a very close relationship with Crash Bandicoot creator and fellow PlayStation developer Naughty Dog, who had their office located across the hall from theirs.
 The two developers frequently worked together, playing early builds of each other's games and later sharing game technology.
 As a result, a demo of Crash Bandicoot: Warped was hidden in Spyro, and vice versa.